jordankettles/345-group-project/README.md

 •	We updated the UI
 •	We added animation
 •	We named the app (Deep Poet)
+•   We analysis reports (Codacy and Codecov)

 ### Issues
 •	We have a select head button that is currently just a placeholder.
-•	Our code coverage is low because GitHub actions does not work with our app (we’ve opened up an issue with GitHub, and they said they’ll get back to us).
+•	Our tests were run locally and uploaded manually because GitHub actions does not work with our app (we’ve opened up an issue with GitHub, and they said they’ll get back to us).

 ### New Team
 Out of the fire that was Andrew’s chaotic neutral upheaval at the start of Semester 2 flies the phoenix of a new team: Jordan Kettles, Masaaki Fukushima, Max Freeman, and Nat Moore.